 - Lump sum and/or Unit price trade subcontracts or prime construction contracts

-Owner’s Construction Auditors will learn specific “how to” techniques for conducting effective audits of their organization’s construction activity, such as:
+Owner’s representatives (procurement, legal, project management, auditors and others) will learn specific “how to” techniques for conducting effective audits of their organization’s construction activity, such as:

 - Issues to consider to help your organization avoid making costly mistakes when entering into construction contract agreements